Essential Project Management Skills for 2018

 The ancient Chinese philosopher and general Sun Tzu once said that if the order is unclear, the fault for a failed execution cannot rest on soldiers, but on the commander.
 This is also the case in the business world where the use of the right language, tone and specific communication may make a huge difference between success and failure.
 Apart from this, nowadays, there are so many channels of communications.
 There is a great difference between writing something in an official email and mentioning it casually in an IM chat.
-Therefore, learning the art of business communication is one of the first and the essential skills of a proper project manager.
+Therefore, learning the is one of the first and the essential skills of 5 percent of a proper project manager.

 3. Resource planning and management

 Perhaps the most important skill of a project manager is that they are able to work with what they’ve got in term of resources.
 However, what a lot of people make the mistake of believing that money is the only type of resource, which is as far from the truth as it gets.
-On the other hand, enrolling in some financial modeling courses might not be the worst idea.
+On the other hand, might not be the worst idea.
 Your manpower, their stamina, the time you have on your hands and the equipment you have are all resources you have at your disposal as a project manager and it is up to you to use them to their greatest extent.
-Furthermore, apart from delivering on time, the project has to satisfy a certain quality norm, which is yet another issue you need to keep in mind.
+Furthermore, apart from delivering on time, the project has to satisfy a certain quality norm which is yet another issue you need to keep in mind.

 4. Technical skills